-A school council is a formal group of pupils within a school who are elected by their peers to represent them and their views.
+A school council is a group of pupils within a school who are elected by their peers to represent them and their views.
 They help to make decisions about how the school is run and take on projects that support the children’s learning and development, such as organising charity events, representing the school at outside events or ensuring the school is environmentally friendly.

 Why do we have a school council?